 If you watch the video and ignore the UFO, you’ll see that the camera-man was actually filming the storm.
 He slowly pans the camera from one side of the storm to the other.

-It’s fairly clear that the video was taken and the hoaxers added the UFO in later.
+It’s fairly clear that the video was taken and the UFO was added in with CGI later.
 But it’s a great video!
 The quality is great, it looks real.

 Guess what else?
 No sirens.
 That thing is massive and would be causing an all-out panic over this city if it were really there.